morfioce/asynch-js/PITCHME.md

 ### Request 3 comments in parrallel but display them as soon as possible in order

----?color=#1D1E22

-@snap[north-west span-100 text-06 text-gray]
-Asynchronous thunk
-@snapend

-### Request n comments in parrallel but display them as soon as possible in order

 ---

 @snap[north-west span-100 text-06 text-gray]